stuartblavatnik/Rectangles/README.md

 Made a conscious decision to keep this to what was asked to keep this simple and to have additional discussions.

 Obvious improvements would to have an abstract Shape class or a Shape to allow for expansion of the library.

+I'd be asking the following questions based on the definitions given for the algorithms:

+Can a rectangle be classified as contained and adjacent?